Devon Emergency Resilience Fund Guidelines

 Payments will be made by bank transfer.
 The fund is unable to make payments direct to contractors/suppliers.

-It should also be noted that the applicants remain responsible for all aspects of the work and the DCT, the Forum or County Council will not intervene in disputes between applicants and suppliers and contractors.
-The County Council cannot accept any liability for any damages, financial loss, etc. resulting from the group or parish and town councils’ activities.
+It should also be noted that the applicants remain responsible for all aspects of the work and DCT or the Devon Community Resilience Board will not intervene in disputes between applicants, suppliers, contractors and landowners.
+The Board cannot accept any liability for any damages, financial loss, etc. resulting from the group or parish and town councils’ activities.

 Health and Safety Risk Assessment